OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

 Envio's RPC schema supports batch/backoff/timeout/polling fields in `config.yaml`; it does not consume `requests_per_second` environment variables for event ingestion.

+Railway deployment flow:

+1. A new indexer deployment starts with `envio start -r` against Envio's default schema.
+2. Existing metric artifacts remain in the bucket, and `metrics-api` continues serving the currently published manifest while the indexer reindexes.
+3. The publisher cron reads Hasura but skips cleanly with `skipReason: "not_data_ready"` until the indexer has produced complete eligible data.
+4. Once the indexer is data-ready, the publisher regenerates the deployment's snapshots, uploads all shard files, then publishes `v2/manifest.json` last.
+5. After the manifest update, `metrics-api` serves the newly published artifact set.

+Do not use `ENVIO_PG_SCHEMA` for Railway blue/green handover.
+If Envio config or schema changes are incompatible with existing data, reset-on-start handles the database side.
+Client-visible handover is handled by the publisher manifest.

 This repository's snapshot effect RPC client does consume optional runtime tuning variables: